-In addition, it has to be duly noted that French paediatric surgeons are particularly adamant advocates of IGM practices, strictly refusing any human rights considerations.
-For example Prof Alaa El-Ghoneimi (Hôpital Universitaire mère-enfant Robert-Debré, Paris) simply dismissed the 2013 Report by the Special Rapporteur on Torture as "unjust".
-Similarly, Professor Pierre Mouriquand (Centre Hospitalier Universitaire de Lyon) dismissed both the 2012 Recommendations by the Swiss National Advisory Commission on Biomedical Ethics and the 2013 Report by the Special Rapporteur on Torture as "inappropriate and biased statements" and "biased and counterproductive reports", while insisting on continuing with IGM practices.
+In the same vein, Prof. Pierre Mouriquand (Centre Hospitalier Universitaire de Lyon, see p.
+21-22) dismissed both the 2013 Report by the Special Rapporteur on Torture and the 2012 Recommendations by the Swiss National Advisory Commission on Biomedical Ethics blanketly as "inappropriate and biased statements" and "biased and counterproductive reports", while insisting on continuing with IGM practices.